-WGL Energy Services competes with wholesale energy suppliers, regulated electric utilities, and other third-party marketers to sell natural gas and electricity to customers.
-Marketers of natural gas and electric supply compete largely on price; therefore, gross margins are relatively small.
+WGL Energy Services competes with wholesale energy suppliers, regulated natural gas and electric utilities, and other third-party marketers to sell natural gas and electricity to customers.
+Marketers of natural gas and electric supply compete largely on price; therefore, volumes are relatively high compared to margins.

-Operations can be positively or negatively affected by significant volatility in the wholesale price of natural gas.
-Accordingly, risk management policies and procedures are designed to minimize the risk that purchase commitments and the related sale commitments do not closely match.
-In general, profit opportunities for trading activities are increased with increased volatility in natural gas prices.
-These opportunities are primarily in short-term transportation and storage spreads, seasonal storage spreads, and long-term supply or basis transactions.
+Operations can be positively or negatively affected by significant volatility in the wholesale price of natural gas and electricity.
+Accordingly, risk management policies and procedures are designed to minimize the risk that purchase commitments and the related sales commitments do not closely match.
+Additionally, WGL Energy Services has optimization opportunities that arise from the price volatility of natural gas and renewable energy credits.